powerhome/playbook/playbook/app/pb_kits/playbook/pb_date_picker/docs/_date_picker_quick_pick_react.md

-Use the `onChange` handler function to access the startDate and endDate values.
-Check the [`onChange` example](https://playbook.powerapp.cloud/kits/date_picker/react#onchange) for more information.
+Because the Quick Pick variant has `allowInput` set to `true` by default, use the `onClose` handler function to access the startDate and endDate values.
+See the [`onClose` example](https://playbook.powerapp.cloud/kits/date_picker/react#onclose) for details.